datacamp-engineering/strapi-cms-v3-v4-migration/v3-sql-v4-sql/README.md

 2. Copy the corresponding `.env.DBTYPE.example` file to `.env` using something like `cp .env.pg.example .env`
 3. Modify the configuration in the `.env` to match your v3 source and your v4 target databases

+## Database preparation

+These steps are to run on the target database:

+1. Drop the public schema `DROP SCHEMA public CASCADE`
+2. Recreate the public schema `CREATE SCHEMA public`

 ## Migration

 1. Migrate your Strapi Code before running this script, see the following [documentation](https://docs.strapi.io/developer-docs/latest/update-migration-guides/migration-guides/v4/code-migration.html)
-2. Run Strapi v4 in `develop` mode with empty DB to generate the DB structure
+2. Run Strapi v4 in `develop` mode with empty DB to generate the DB structure (can take up to 5+ minutes to run)
 3. Turn off / kill the running Strapi v4 server
 4. Run migration script using `yarn start`